 In Indonesia, the definition of SMEs can refer to Law no. 20 of 2008.
-In the law, microenterprises are defined as businesses that have a maximum wealth of IDR50 million, with a maximum turnover of IDR300 million.
-Small businesses are defined as businesses that have assets of more than IDR 50 million to IDR500 million, with a turnover of more than IDR300 million to IDR2.5 billion.
-Meanwhile, medium-sized businesses are defined as businesses that have assets of more than IDR 500 million to IDR 10 billion, with a turnover of more than IDR2.5 billion to IDR50 billion.
-Besides being defined by a quantitative approach, SMEs in Indonesia are also defined by a qualitative approach.
-In this case, BPS uses the number of workers in defining it, where micro-enterprises have a maximum of 4 permanent workers, small businesses 5 to 19 people, and medium-sized businesses 20 to 99 people.
+In the law, micro- enterprises are defined as businesses that have a maximum wealth of IDR 50 million, with a maximum turnover of IDR 300 million.
+Small businesses are defined as businesses that have assets of more than IDR 50 million to IDR 500 million, with a turnover of more than IDR

+300 million to IDR 2.5 billion.
+Meanwhile, medium-sized businesses are defined as businesses that have assets of more than IDR 500 million to IDR 10 billion, with a turnover of more than IDR 2.5 billion to IDR 50 billion.
+Besides being defined by a quantitative approach, SMEs in Indonesia is also defined by a qualitative approach.
+In this case, the National Agency Statistics uses the number of workers in defining it, where micro-enterprises have a maximum of 4 permanent workers, small businesses 5 to 19 people, and medium-sized businesses 20 to 99 people.

 In general, SMEs are business entities that are not legal entities or are often referred to as informal businesses or individual companies.
 Most are managed directly by the owners, who are assisted by family members.
-The SME decision-making system is quite flexible, informal, and relies on personal encouragement from its executives (Ayandibu and Houghton, 2017).
+The SME decision-making system is quite flexible, informal, and relies on personal encouragement from its executives (Ayandibu & Houghton, 2017).
 Decision-making systems are often automated and not based on accurate business analysis.
 Viewed from the operational aspect, they generally have a narrow reach with a simple organizational structure, rely less on technology, and have low risk (Gronum et al., 2012).

-According to the World Bank (2008), SMEs play an important role for the country's economy, because they are the engine of economic growth.
+According to the World Bank (2008) reports, SMEs play an important role in the country's economy, because they are the engine of economic growth.
 They are important for creating competitive and efficient markets, and they are important for alleviating poverty.
-Therefore, all parties must prioritize it in all respects so that its growth and development is maintained and getting better from time to time.
+Therefore, all parties must prioritize it in all respects so that its growth and development are maintained and getting better from time to time.
 However, the fact is that until now, they are difficult to develop.
-Fatoki and Garwe (2010) stated that there are two factors that affect their performance, so that it often hinders their growth, namely internal and external factors.
+Olawale & Garwe (2010) stated that two factors affect their performance so that it often hinders their growth, namely internal and external factors.
 Internal factors include financial and management constraints, while external factors include economic, market, and infrastructure factors.
-Meanwhile, Ayandibu and Houghton, 2017) have summarized various problems that are often experienced by SMEs, including lack of access to finance, lack of collateral, inadequate government support, high loan interest rates, insufficient demand, inadequate marketing research, the location is not strategic, high competition, poor credit record, high production costs, lack of information technology, high taxes, lack of entrepreneurial experience and knowledge, and lack of business networks.
+Meanwhile, Ayandibu & Houghton (2017) have summarized various problems that are often experienced by SMEs, including lack of access to finance, lack of collateral, inadequate government support, high loan interest rates, insufficient demand, inadequate marketing research, the location is not strategic, high competition, poor credit record, high production costs, lack of information technology, high taxes, lack of entrepreneurial experience and knowledge, and lack of business networks.